chenzhr23/psiFinder_docs/source/content/Ψ-sites Annotation.rst

 Output
 --------
-Result with :blue:`_anno_group_redundance.xlsx` suffix is the final annoation result, which group candidate Ψ-sites by the same extended sequence and retain one copy of each group.
+Result with ``_anno_group_redundance.xlsx`` suffix is the final annoation result, which group candidate Ψ-sites by the same extended sequence and retain one copy of each group.

 .. code:: bash